Product Type

 Led product design

-The goal of the project was to reduce the time physicians spend on administrative tasks.
-Our physician clients were eager to utilize new AI chat capabilities in a manner that addressed their unique struggles and complied with HIPAA regulations.
+The goal of this project was to reduce the time physicians spend on administrative tasks.
+Our physician clients were eager to utilize new AI chat capabilities to reduce busywork throughout their daily workflow, while also ensuring compliance with HIPAA regulations.
 While they had many ideas for innovative features and a full comprehensive Electronic Health Record (EHR) system, they also wanted a product launched quickly, so we agreed to build an MVP to prioritize the most impactful features.

-We conducted user interviews with a diverse range of physicians to identify their most pertinent pain points, and weighed which had viable, desirable and feasible solutions that we could validate with an MVP.
+We conducted user interviews with physicians working across diverse environments to identify their most pertinent pain points, weighing where we could have the most impact with a viable, desirable and feasible solution that could be validated with an MVP.

 "Pippen has been an absolute game changer for me in regards to my clinical efficiency.
 My documentation time has been reduced by at least 75%.
 I can't say enough about how significant a shift it's made for me."